mon/din-time-pebble-hack/README.md

 ## Installation

+The most annoying part of this setup is actually signing up for the OpenWeatherMap One Call API 3.0.
+It works great, it's free up to 1000 calls a day (plenty for a watch).... but you need a credit card to sign up for it.
+Oh well.

 1. Download the DIN Time pbw [from the Rebble store](https://apps.rebble.io/en_US/application/54f9cb9ecf945829e8000048?dev_settings=true&native=false)
 2. Edit `pebble-js-app.js` in this repo with a valid `API_KEY` from your [OpenWeatherMap API keys page](https://home.openweathermap.org/api_keys).